joshgarlandreese/Automated-ELK-Stack-Deployment/README.md

 ![TODO: Update the path with the name of your screenshot of docker ps output](https://github.com/joshgarlandreese/Project1_UTBootcamp_Azure/blob/master/data_success.png)

 - Copy the metricbeat-configuration.yml file to /etc/ansible/files.
+- Scroll to line #1106 and replace the IP address with the IP address of your ELK machine, 10.0.0.12 for the purposes of my setup.
-- Update the metricbeat-configuration.yml file to include the IP address of the ELK Server, 10.0.0.12 for the purposes of my setup.
+- Scroll to line #1806 and replace the IP address with the IP address of your ELK machine, 10.0.0.12 for the purposes of my setup.
-- Run the playbook
+- Run ansible-playbook metricbeat-configuration.yml
+- To verify that your play works as expected, on the Metricbeat installation page in the ELK server GUI, scroll to Step 5: Module Status and click Check Data.